kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 ### Use a `.noindex` Build Directory (Swift & Clang, macOS only)

 *Update*: Richard Howell asked whether this is still valid.
-Admittedly, it's been years since I've measured this.
-I did a pair of builds today, with and without `.noindex`, and the delta was marginal.
+Admittedly, it's been years since I've measured the effect of `.noindex`.
+So, I did a pair of builds, with and without `.noindex`, and the time savings was negligible.
+This suggestion can be ignored.

 On macOS, directories with a `.noindex` suffix are not indexed by Spotlight.
 Builds produce a lot of build artifacts, and you probably don't want any CPU contention created by Spotlight indexing during the build.